fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 For example, if at some point in my code the config hash is operated on in a way that creates a derived hash (e.g. by calling `map` on it and using the result), that derived hash would be a fresh new hash without the `KeyError` defaults.

 That new hash might get passed around, with me thinking it's the original that has the special defaults.
-I might use `dig` on the hash, and `dig` would work as in any hash (without my trusty `KeyError`) without me ever knowing that anything was missing. 💀
+I might use `dig` on the hash, and `dig` would work as in any hash (without my trusty `KeyError`) without me ever knowing that anything was missing 💀

 So this approach is too fragile for my liking.
 Plus, my future self might wonder *"Why did I use `dig` and not fetch?"* until future self re-discovers my hack.